vitessio/website/content/en/docs/15.0/reference/vreplication/internal/keys.md

 ---
-title: Role of table keys in VReplication
+title: Role of Table Keys in VReplication
 description: Uses and requirements for primary and unique keys in source and target tables in VReplication Workflows
 weight: 3
 aliases: ['/docs/design-docs/vreplication/keys/']
 ---

-# The use of unique keys
+# The Use of Unique Keys

 A VReplication stream copies data from a table on a source tablet to a table on a target tablet.
 In some cases, the two tablets may be the same one, but the stream is oblivious to such nuance.
 VReplication needs to be able to copy existing